 I should probably add that we are very fortunate to have a good cycle path network in Edinburgh.
 I do use the roads, but minimally.

-For all that I am a big fan on cargo bikes, they also have down sides.
+For all that I am a massive fan on cargo bikes, they also have downsides.